-Account for Dividend Receipt Method of Receiving Dividends Securities transaction account The dividends will be remitted into the shareholder's accounts at the respective securities companies in proportion to the number of his/her shares deposited therewith.
-(Share number pro-rata distribution) Bank account (common to all stock names) The dividends for all the stock names will be remitted into the account of only one bank.
+Account for Dividend Receipt Method of Receiving Dividends account securities companies in proportion to the number of his/her share therewith.
+The dividends will be remitted into the shareholder's accounts at the respective securities companies in proportion to the number of his/her shares deposited therewith.
+(Share number pro-rata distribution) 2) Bank account (common to all stock names) The dividends for all the stock names will be remitted into the account of only one bank.
 (Japan Post Bank Co., Ltd. cannot be designated.)
-(Registered account receipt) Bank account (individually designated by stock name) The dividends will be remitted by stock name into the accounts designated in advance.
+(Registered account receipt) 3) Bank account (individually designated by stock name) The dividends will be remitted by stock name into the accounts designated in advance.
 (Japan Post Bank Co., Ltd., can be designated.)
 (Individual stock name designation)